tanishagoyal2/NVSentinel/docs/designs/012-workflow-XID-13-and-31.md

 We will split the implementation across two modules:

 **Syslog Health Monitor:**
-1. Update parsing logic: update **csp parser** and **xid-analyzer parser** to parse hardware location info and to store it in metadata field of XIDDetails
+1. Update parsing logic: update **CSV parser** and **xid-analyzer parser** to parse hardware location info and to store it in metadata field of XIDDetails
 2. Send the Health Event with all affected entities data like GPC, TPC and SM (required for XID 13)

 **Health Events Analyzer:** Provides the correct recommended action by checking the history of XIDs